minesh1291/CancerImminology/myPhD/obj1/README.md

-# Applocation of immFocus normalization of mRNA-Seq profile for cancer prognosis
+# Application of immFocus normalization of mRNA-Seq profile for cancer prognosis

+* Improve immFocus method
 * Use immFocus as preprocessing step
-* Get inshit and try to improve immFocus method
+* Use normalized expression as input for TILs estimation methods